browserengineering/book/book/accessibility.md

 Screen readers
 ==============

-Next let's consider a challenge even harder than too-small/too-bright content or keyboard navigation: what if the user can't see the web page at all?
+Next let's consider a challenge even more basic than too-small/too-bright content or keyboard navigation: what if the user can't see the web page at all?
 For these users, a whole lot of the work our browser does to rendering content visually is simply not useful at all.
 So what do we do instead?

 Well, there is still the DOM itself, and that has inherent *semantics* (meaning) in it.
 For example, an `<a>` element has a clear meaning and purpose,